Search Shortcut cmd + k | ctrl + k

 Name Description Rules when used in a column Build from values Define in DDL/CREATE

 ARRAY An ordered, fixed-length sequence of data values of the same type.
 Each row must have the same data type within each instance of the ARRAY and the same number of elements.
-[1, 2, 3] INT[3]
+[1, 2, 3] INTEGER[3]

 LIST An ordered sequence of data values of the same type.
 Each row must have the same data type within each instance of the LIST, but can have any number of elements.
-[1, 2, 3] INT[]
+[1, 2, 3] INTEGER[]

 MAP A dictionary of multiple named values, each key having the same type and each value having the same type.
 Keys and values can be any type and can be different types from one another.
-Rows may have different keys. map([1, 2], ['a', 'b']) MAP(INT, VARCHAR)
+Rows may have different keys. map([1, 2], ['a', 'b']) MAP(INTEGER, VARCHAR)

 STRUCT A dictionary of multiple named values, where each key is a string, but the value can be a different type for each key.
-Each row must have the same keys. {'i': 42, 'j': 'a'} STRUCT(i INT, j VARCHAR)
+Each row must have the same keys. {'i': 42, 'j': 'a'} STRUCT(i INTEGER, j VARCHAR)

 UNION A union of multiple alternative data types, storing one of them in each value at a time.
 A union also contains a discriminator “tag” value to inspect and access the currently set member type.
-Rows may be set to different member types of the union. union_value(num := 2) UNION(num INT, text VARCHAR)
+Rows may be set to different member types of the union. union_value(num := 2) UNION(num INTEGER, text VARCHAR)

 Nesting